 I do love me a traditional Aran knit!
 And although Bond has only worn the style one time in Goldeneye, he did pick a nice one.
 The heavier weight knit and pattern give it a suitably rugged look.
 But by going with a dark navy in a slightly trimmer fit, it comes across as a more sophisticated piece of knitwear, one that’s appropriate for a man driving the iconic DB5.
 If you’re looking for a great weekend sweater for your winter wardrobe, this is definitely a style to consider.

 A classic, 100% cotton alternative from the house that Ralph built.
-This is on sale at Macy’s, but the discount ends on October 14th.
+This is currently full price at Macy’s.
 However, as we know, Macy’s is almost always running some type of sale.
 So I wouldn’t panic.
-The bad news for bigger guys is they’re down to sizes XS to medium.
-If you feel like splurging a little, check out the Polo Wool Cashmere Sweater in Dark Navy over on the Ralph Lauren website.
-It’s on sale right for $160.
+Sizes small to XL are available on the Macy’s website.

 You can find Part 1 of our Essential James Bond Sweaters over here.
 And if you think we missed a great alternative in Part 2, tell us about it in the comments!
 Also, check out our article on How To Care for Your Cashmere Sweater so you can keep your new knitwear looking its best.
 And remember to visit our Facebook page, Instagram account, Twitter account and Pinterest Boards for more James Bond style advice and inspiration!